 Read below for the original story from previous bombings, when the cold air and the winds were just right for the blast sounds, if not quite the waves, could make it to Palm Coast and Flagler County.

-But not to worry: the Navy has been bombing the state for some 70 years, starting in 1941.
+The Navy has been bombing Florida for some 70 years, starting in 1941.
 It’s been doing so by special permit from the National Forest Service on the unfenced 5,760 acres of the Pinecastle Impact Range in the 382,000-acre Ocala National Forest in Marion County.